xxiexuezhi/ABSGM/README.md

   * --tag singlecdr_inpaint_h3 is the generaetd folder name. the code would create this folder under current directory and stored all the generated data inside.

-The generated 6D coordinates can then be minimized using Rosetta in the same manner as unconditional samples.

-6D coordinate sampling should ~1 minute per sample on a normal GPU, and Rosetta minimization should take a maximum of 3 hour per iteration depending on the size of the selected region for design.
+6D coordinate sampling should ~1 minute per sample on a normal GPU, and Rosetta minimization should take a maximum of 3 hour per iteration depending on the size of the selected H1,H2, or h3 region for design.

 The Rosetta protocol saves all iterations and intermediate structures to subdirectories in `outPath`, including structures before FastDesign and before relaxation.
 The default number of iterations is 3, and the final minimized structure can be found under `outPath/.../best_run/final_structure.pdb`.